Malting Barley Endorsement

 Can a policyholder who does not contract directly with a malting barley company purchase MBE?
 If yes, are there any special requirements or differences?Yes; however, to be eligible, you must have an agreement in writing that meets the requirements contained in the definition of “malting barley price agreement”.
 Eligible contracts for MBE include a malting barley contract, malting barley price agreement or a malting barley seed contract.
 All three are defined in the MBE.
 The MBE works differently, depending on the type of contract.
 For example, quality specifications for purposes of whether the acreage is eligible for quality adjustment under a malting barley price agreement are detailed in the Special Provisions versus the specifications in the price agreement.
 There is NO additional quality coverage under the MBE for acreage insured under a malting barley seed contract.

 Can I pick and choose what acreage I wish to cover under MBE?No, all acreage in the county planted to malting barley that is insurable under the Small Grains Crop Provisions must be insured under the MBE.
 One exception to this would be if you (in accordance with the Basic Provisions) took out the high-risk land exclusion.
-In that case, your acreage so designated would not be covered under the MBE.
+In that case, your acreage, so designated, would not be covered under the MBE.

-Are there any restrictions on the malting barley varieties that can be insured under the MBE?Yes, approved malting barley varieties include all varieties approved for malting by the American Malting Barley Association for the current crop year or any variety grown under the terms of a malting barley contract.
+Are there any restrictions on the malting barley varieties that can be insured under the MBE?Yes, approved malting barley varieties include all varieties recommended for malting by the American Malting Barley Association for the current crop year or any variety grown under the terms of a malting barley contract.
 However, section 8(b)(5) of the Basic Provisions excludes acreage that is planted for the development or production of hybrid seed or for experimental purposes, unless permitted by the Crop Provisions or by written agreement to insure such crop.

 The previous Malting Barley Price and Quality Endorsement insured all malting barley acreage in the county as one basic unit regardless of how the underlying coverage was insured.
 Does the MBE work the same way?No, the unit choices follow the underlying coverage.
 The additional quality protection provided by the MBE extends to each unit of malting barley insured under the Small Grains Crop Provisions.
-Therefore, you can elect basic, optional and enterprise units under the Small Grains Crop Provisions and extend the additional malting barley coverage on units of the malting barley type in accordance with the MBE.
+Therefore, you can elect basic, optional, and enterprise units under the Small Grains Crop Provisions and extend the additional malting barley coverage on units of the malting barley type in accordance with the MBE.
 However, if your underlying policy is insured under a whole farm unit, then the MBE is not available because whole farm units are not available for MBE.

 Are there any special Actual Production History (APH) rules for establishing the approved yield for malting barley databases under the MBE?Approved yields are based on a malting barley type database following standard APH rules.
 The approved yield includes all planted acres and all production from the insured malting barley acres in the unit, the same as for any other APH database.

-If production is quality adjusted on claim for indemnity according to MBE, what production will be used for APH purposes?The production to count as determined on the claim for indemnity in accordance with the Small Grains Crop Provisions and MBE is used for APH purposes.
+If production is quality adjusted on a claim for indemnity according to the MBE, what production will be used for APH purposes?The production to count as determined on the claim for indemnity in accordance with the Small Grains Crop Provisions and MBE is used for APH purposes.

 Do I have to provide the Approved Insurance Provider (AIP) with any more information than I would if I simply elected to insure their malting barley under just the Small Grains Crop Provisions?